-The overall purpose of the Sexual Assault Resource Center (SARC), is designed to provide support services to all victims of sexual assault, to reduce the number of sexual assaults, and to increase the number of convictions.
+The Sexual Assault Resource Center (SARC) is designed to provide support services to all victims of sexual assault, to reduce the number of sexual assaults, and to increase the number of convictions.
 These purposes are designed to be accomplished through goals in a three-fold area.

 First, the center continues to improve its on-going victim-oriented procedures throughout the entire community and outreach counties.
 Support services are offered to victims of sexual assault by a trained volunteer during the hospital exam, police investigation and statement giving, and court proceedings.
 The volunteer also works to enhance empathetic treatment of the victim by law enforcement, medical, and prosecutorial personnel.
 These personnel participate in our training programs, are members of our Sexual Assault Response Teams, and are represented on our Board of Directors.
 The Executive Director of the center and representatives of the agencies are in continuous communication to improve treatment of victims and to assist each other with cases, including educational seminars presented by the center to the agencies on a regular basis.
 The center also provides support groups for adult and adolescents survivors of sexual assault.
 Individual support counseling by appointment and 24-hour hotline are also provided.

 Secondly, the center continues giving speeches to the community, showing public service announcements (PSAs) on television and announcing them on the radio, and participating in community educational seminars.
 All these help to alter the communities' concepts regarding the crime of sexual assault and its many myths, increase their awareness of sexual assault prevention techniques, increase their awareness of services the center provides, and increase public support for the community wide efforts to financially fund the center's programs.
 These services will help to reduce the number of sexual assaults.